H-L/hetic-p2019-17/README.md

 ## Gitignore(s)

 The project has multiple `gitignore` files.
 It allows more flexibility throught projects when setting up the repo.
 (And yes you can add multiple `gitignore` and add a something at the beginning of its name.
-Isn't it beautiful ? :unicorn: )
+Isn't it beautiful ? :octocat: )

 You can find a bunch of different `gitignore` files [right here](https://github.com/github/gitignore)